angelalin01/pennDiningAppFinal/README.md

 - Swift 4 (Kingfisher 4.x), Swift 3 (Kingfisher 3.x), Kingfisher is a third party library used for image caching

 ## Installing Kingfisher

+Run following command in terminal to install cocoapods:
-`<sudo gem install cocoapods>`
+`sudo gem install cocoapods`

+cd into the project folder and run
+`pod init`

+Check back in project folder for a file named Podfile.
+Open file in text editor and add following line to the Podfile `pod 'Kingfisher', '~> 4.0`

+Finally, run
+`pod install`

+Make sure to build and run the app from the workspace (white colored xcode.proj file)

 ## Running the App
 - Download project from https://github.com/angelalin01/diningApp/tree/master/diningAppFINAL and open the workspace in XCode
-- Build proejct and run app on the XCode iPhone Simulator
+- Build project and run app on the XCode iPhone Simulator

 ## Classes and App Design: